 From 2006 to 2016, four Section 7 consultations related to coastal construction occurred.
-Each of the consultations was related to activities occurring outside of the area under consideration for critical habitat designation.
-No future coastal construction/development projects are identified within the potential critical habitat area given that these occur in shallower waters.
+Each of the consultations was related to activities occurring outside of the critical habitat designation.
+No future coastal construction/development projects are identified within the critical habitat area given that these occur in shallower waters.